manjot4/Internet-Assignment-1/Task2/ReadMe.txt

 Launch the program:
 #The repository used for this process is my own repository.
 # 'manjot4/Internet-Assignment-1'
+But the graph has been obtained/made on some other repository which has large number of commits.

 To run the files, please follow the process:
 1. Run the master.py first and when the time starts, go to step 2.